 It Helps in Burning Fat

-You will burn a lot of fats on your body by engaging in trail running.
-Running is one of the cardio exercises that burns a lot of calories.
+You will burn a lot of fat on your body by engaging in trail running.
+Running is a cardio exercise that burns a lot of calories.
 The intensity and energy levels used in the running cuts down on the fat levels in your body.
-Furthermore, like high-intensity interval training (HIIT), trail running engages different muscles simultaneously, so you get to cut down on fats at other body parts.
-Another contributing factor is that the sport is long-lived, so you get to run for more extended periods that contributes to more burning of fats.
+Furthermore, like high-intensity interval training (HIIT), trail running engages different muscles simultaneously, so you get to cut down on fat in other body parts.
+Another contributing factor is that the sport is long-lived, so you get to run for more extended periods, which contributes to more burning of fats.

 Decreases the Risk of Injury

 An overall fitness level is one condition to avoid injuries.
 The reason why trail running is good for you is that it frees you from potential injury risks.
-The fact that the sports engage different muscle groups helps you to have a generally fit body.
+The fact that the sports engage different muscle groups is what helps you to have a generally fit body.
 That includes solid muscles and joints and good strength to cope through the course.
 Such qualities eradicate any potential injury risks since you have the endurance to take you through from start to finish.
-It also helps in your life outside the sport as you will do multiple activities at ease.
+It also helps in your life outside the sport as you will be able to do physical activities with more ease.